 Subject to certain exceptions, the HPS Credit Facility was secured by first-priority security interests in SPV's assets, which consist of certain receivables, cash, intellectual property and related assets.
-SPV's obligations under the Loan Agreement are guaranteed on a limited basis by SmileDirectClub, LLC and SDC Financial.
+SPV's obligations under the Loan Agreement were guaranteed on a limited basis by SmileDirectClub, LLC and SDC Financial.

 The HPS Credit Facility could have been refinanced during the first year, provided that SPV would be required to pay the amount of interest that would have accrued during the remainder of the first year, plus 4% of the principal amount prepaid; and after the first year, for a fee of 4% of the principal amount prepaid, with the prepayment fee decreasing each year to 3% in the third year, 2% in the fourth year and 1% in the fifth year.
-As of March 31, 2021, the Company had \$0 outstanding and was in compliance with all covenants in the HPS Credit Facility.